cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 Going for second best, the choice is the `Apple ProRes` CODEC.
 DaVinci Resolve 17.1 can import it with alpha channel, but not export it.  ffmpeg can decode/encode it with alpha.
 The odd times that I need an encode from DaVinci Resolve with alpha, I can alway resort to DNxHR.

+Regarding lossy compression, currently VP9 seems to be only contender that supports an alpha channel.

 The details of this quest follow below:

 ## Lossless